Can you take a road trip in an electric vehicle?

 3. Use available apps and map out your mileage in advance

 There are plenty of different ways to locate public charging stations.
 Download apps specifically designed for this purpose, such as PlugShare, ChargeHub, or Open Charge Map, or use Google Maps to search for the type of charging station you need.
-The Roadtrippers app can also help you locate chargers along your route.
+The Roadtrippers app can also help you locate chargers along your route, whether you’re still in the planning phase, or on the road in need of a charge.

 Remember that your vehicle’s estimated range will be affected by your driving style, the climate you’re driving in, and your use of creature comforts such as air conditioning or heat.
 Take this into consideration when planning your route and daily mileage.
 Look for chargers ahead of time, especially near places you’re already planning on stopping, and don’t wait until your range is down to 10 miles before finding a charging station.